 Posts underneath the photograph did little to belie my feelings of betrayal.
 Several of her friends remarked they were the cutest couple in softball.
 Many more asked when they’d make their coupling official.

 Out of nowhere, I was blocked from her page.
-When access was returned, the picture, along with all the comments, were expunged.
+When access was returned, the picture, along with all the comments, was expunged.
 Apparently, the photograph was posted without her permission.

 “For the love of God!”

-My heart practically leaped from its chest as I awaken from my stupor.
-I was so giddy upon hearing those words from behind their brick prison that I ignored what came afterward, the cries of anguish and terror coming from my wife and her lover.
-It took me a minute to regain my composure to return to the stern character I portrayed all night.
+My heart practically leaped from its chest upon hearing those words from behind their brick prison, amongst their cries of anguish and terror.
+I was so giddy that it took me a minute to regain my composure to return to the stern character I portrayed all night.
 “Yes, for the love of God.”

 Thus, to answer the question I proposed to open this diatribe, I confess.
 Yes, yes indeed I am.
 I am deliriously happy.